Catholic Studies Program

 Our undergraduate and study abroad programs are led by faculty who explore Catholicism's rich Intellectual Tradition and living heritage across a variety of disciplines including history, modern Catholicism, philosophy, science, theology, social service, art, music and literature.
 Our curriculum is custom-built according to each student's chosen specialization and career path and offers students the opportunity to major, double major, minor, double minor earn a certificate in Catholic Studies or Pastoral Music Ministry.
 We also offer both in-classroom and online courses.

-The History of the Department
+The History of the Program

 News & Events